NUBIC/ladle/README.md

 ---------------------------

-Depending on what you're doing, you might want to run one `Ladle::Server` for all your tests, or have a clean one for each test.
+Depending on what you're doing, you might want to run one {Ladle::Server} for all your tests, or have a clean one for each test.
 Since it takes a few seconds to spin up the server, if you are only reading from the server, it makes sense to use one for all your tests.
 If you are doing writes, a separate server for each test is safer.